 Eco-City Alexandria Charter and a priority for the City under the

-Eco-City Alexandria initiative.
-Eco-City Clean Waterways affirms the City's commitment to promoting and protecting clean waterways for current and future generations of Alexandria residents.
+Eco-City Clean Waterways affirms the City's commitment to promoting and protecting clean waterways for current and future generations of Alexandria residents by operating and maintaining

-To support the Eco-City Clean Waterways initiative, the City of Alexandria operates and maintains two types of sewer systems, which discharge to our waterways through permitted outfalls for combined sewage, stormwater, and treated sanitary sewage (AlexRenew).
+two types of sewer systems, which discharge to our waterways through permitted outfalls for combined sewage, stormwater, and treated sanitary sewage.

 Alexandria has one of the earliest combined sewer systems in the country, dating back to the 1800s.
 When too much rain flows into the system, which serves 5 percent of Alexandria in the historic Old Town area, it overflows into local waterways at four outfalls.
 The City continues to work aggressively to reduce such overflows.